keneek/cs-grub/README.md

 A cross-chain network built on Substrate framework for creating of new parachains.

 #### 🌕 [Moonbeam](https://docs.moonbeam.network/)
 A Polkadot parachain which where Solidity contracts can deploy and operate.
+Moonbeam allows you to develop using the traditional tools from ETH, including `web3.py` etc. and interact on the chain with virtually the same source code used for an Etherium smart contract; but includes the benefit of the parachain features of Polkadot.
 - [Moonbeam, Remix, OpenZeppelin](https://docs.moonbeam.network/builders/interact/oz-remix/) - Using OpenZeppelin Contracts and Remiz to Deploy To Moonbeam.